 “Jonas.”
 My uncle came down the sidewalk.
 “Get in here,” he said.
 “You’ll freeze to death.”

 I knelt, looked Garret hard in the eyes.
 “Look, there’s bad people on both sides.
-But if the government goes, it will be worse.
+I know that.
+But if those people get power, it will be worse.
 OK?
 I’m sorry shitty things have happened.
-But if those people win, it’ll be bad for you, for your family, for everyone.
-My dad–”
+But think about my dad–”

 I stopped, as my uncle came up.
 Garrett nodded glumly at this browbeating.

 “Phil, it’s all right,” I said over my shoulder.
 “Just a little misunderstanding.
 Right, Garret?”

 “You’re gonna break your poor mother’s heart, kiddo,” he whispered.
 “Now get your ass back inside, and apologize to everyone.”

 I bristled at this, my head recoiling, my body tensing for combat, but then my shoulders dropped, seeing the resemblance to my father in his angry face.
 Those same bristling brows, that same deep tone.

 Inside, after Garret and I made contrition, and changed our clothes, we had dinner.
 Everyone sat in silence at the table.
 Tricia was whimpering, and Genevieve was telling her to eat.
-The turkey tasted like dust.
+The vat turkey tasted like dust.
 Vera made pleasantries about the food, Dillon pointed out how lucky we all were to be together.
-Eventually, the conversation turned into a litany of things made terrible by William, the war, the depression.
+Eventually, the conversation turned into a litany of things made terrible by William, the war, the food shortage.

 “It’s a shame about the Royce Tower,” Vera said, taking about a behind-schedule housing project downtown.
 “They can’t even evict people for long enough to finish it.
 And they’re building it for them!
 And did you see all the shanty boats, out on the Sound, Gen?”

-My aunt shook her head, no. Vera went on: “They’ve got all these crazy boats, and the coast guard can’t arrest and deport them out of the city fast enough.”
+My aunt shook her head, no. Vera went on: “They’ve got all these crazy boats, and the coast guard can’t arrest or deport them out of the city fast enough.”

 “It can’t be worse than Montana,” Genevieve added sadly.
 “I love our house, but since the last breakout, Missoula’s full of farmers and ranchers, all out of work.
 One of them got shot last week.
 Right in downtown, in daylight.”

 “Police?”
 I asked.